How to Skip the 6-Month Pricing Plateau at $40K–$70K: The Early Reset That Adds $15K–$25K Monthly

 Months 4–6 growth, Mateo ran 10 sales conversations at the new rate.

-But now he was working 40 hours weekly instead of 55 with better clients, higher margins, and room to grow.
+Revenue was $21K per month, the same as when he had 10 clients at $2,200.
+The difference was that he was now working about 40 hours a week instead of 55, with better clients, higher margins, and room to grow.

 Month 6–9: Market-rate footprint installed

-• By month 9, he added 2 more clients, reaching $31.5K with 9 clients at market rate.
+By month 6, he had 7 clients and $24.5K in monthly revenue.
+By month 9, he’d added 2 more clients and reached $31.5K with 9 clients at market rate.

 What he bypassed